 Efficiency

 This solution provides a means to integrity protect IP header part of the PDCP data payload.
 The proposed scheme is more efficiency than the scheme specified in TS 33.501.
-This is because only the packet header is integrity protected,while the whole packet is integrity protected in TS 33.501.
-However, the PDCP layer needs to look inside the PDCP payload to determine the payload type (e.g., non-IP, IPv4 or IPv6) and this adds additional overhead.
+This is because only the packet header is integrity protected,while the whole packet is integrity protected in TS 33.501. .

 Compatibility

-This solution faces difficulty to implement as PDCP layer could not identify the type of upper layer data.
-It could neither recognize whether the data is IP packet or non-IP packet, nor whether IP packet is IPv4 packet or IPv6 packet.
-That means it is hard to define which part of PDCP head should be intergrity protected.
+The proposed scheme is well compatbile with the scheme in TS 33.501.
+This is because the only difference between both schems is the MESSAGE used for input to the integrity function (e.g. NIA1) to produce MAC-I. MESSAGE in the proposed scheme is the packet header, while MESSAGE in the scheme of TS 33.501 is the whole packet.

 Editor's note: FFS